-IHS CERA has just released a special report on “Future Markets for Canadian Oil Sands”.
-The complete report is only available to its customers but an abbreviated report can be downloaded from their website and it is quite good.
+IHS CERA has just released a special report on “Future Markets for Canadian Oil Sands.”
+The complete report is only available to its customers but an abbreviated report can be downloaded from their website, and it is quite good.
 They discuss the conditions for transport of increased production from the oil sands and which refineries can handle oil sands products.
 It is revealed that production of shale oil is a problem and limiting factor for this.
 The report discusses the oil characteristic °API.
 This unit describes how dense (and viscous) the oil is.
-If the °API of oil is less than 10 then it will not float on water.
-The raw product from oil sands – bitumen – has a °API value that is less than 10 and is very dense.
+If the °API of oil is less than 10, then it will not float on water.
+The raw product from oil sands – bitumen – has an °API value that is less than 10 and is very dense.
 This product cannot be transported in pipelines.
-To make the product transportable a variety of methods are used.
+To make the product transportable, a variety of methods are used.
 One is to process the bitumen into synthetic crude oil (SCO) that is comparable to conventional crude oil.
-Some bitumen is blended with light, low-viscosity hydrocarbons (condensate) to form “Dilbit”.
-Some bitumen is also blended with SCO to form “Synbit”.
+Some bitumen is blended with light, low-viscosity hydrocarbons (condensate) to form “Dilbit.”
+Some bitumen is also blended with SCO to form “Synbit.”

 The rest of the world has limited possibilities to accept oil sands products since this would require the building of new refinery capacity.
 In principle, today it is only China that plans to expand its refinery capacity.
-Together with Venezuela they are already planning a refinery that will be able to accept 0.4 Mb/d of Dilbit from Venezuela.
+Together with Venezuela, they are already planning a refinery that will be able to accept 0.4 Mb/d of Dilbit from Venezuela.
 China has large interests in Canada’s oil sands and is also willing to finance the Enbridge Northern Gateway.
-This can take 0.5 Mb/d of Dilbit to harbour on the west coast.
-If construction of the pipeline is stopped this will have consequences for future refinery construction in China.
+It can take 0.5 Mb/d of Dilbit to harbor on the west coast.
+If construction of the pipeline is stopped, this will have consequences for future refinery construction in China.